-I was glad when they said unto me, Let us go into the house of the LORD - Psalm 122:1 The Northside church of Christ 25 Greenfield Pike, Hillsboro Oh.
+I was glad when they said unto me, Let us go into the

+house of the LORD - Psalm 122:1

+The Northside church of Christ

+25 Greenfield Pike, Hillsboro Oh.
 45133 Ph.
+937-393-3634

-937-393-3634 Visitors Welcomed!
+Visitors Welcomed!

 Order of Services

 Sunday

-Bible Study ......
-9:30 am Worship Service ......
-10:30 am & 5:00 pm
+Bible Study 9:30 am

+Vorship Service 10:30 am & 5:00 pm

 Wednesday

-Bible Study ......
-7:00 pm
+Bible Study 7:00 pm

 www.northsidehillsboro.com

 Evangelist: Guillermo Alvarez

 And Pray For One Another - James 5:16

 Please keep in your prayers those who are having physical troubles and those who are traveling.
+Also pray for the brethren that are shut-in:

 Remember in your prayers: